 What could my future self want?

 Lately, I’m working a lot of overtime.
 My mother pointed out to me that she had her first herniated disc at the age of 20 due to stress and no employer ever thanked her for it.
-But rather the contrary.
+Instead, it’s only made her life harder.
+Is that the kind of price you’ll regularly pay on the path to financial freedom?

 Benefits of financial freedom